Table of Contents

 Bluebugging attacks can be carried out from a distance of up to 100 meters, which means that attackers can target devices from a nearby location without being detected.
 This makes bluebugging a serious security threat, especially in public places.

-There are several steps you can take to defend against Bluetooth hacks:
+There are several steps you can take to prevent bluetooth hacks:

 - Keep Bluetooth turned off when not in use